ionides/531w22/syllabus.md

 ### Grading credit for attribution of sources

 Careful attribution of sources is fundamental to good scholarship.
 Also, **complete attribution facilitates meaningful grading given the reality of abundant online materials and online collaboration**.
-The grader will look for an honest effort applied to the homework, with contributions that go beyond the sources, following the <a href="rubric_homework.html">posted rubric</a>.
+The grader will look for demonstrated effort in submitted homework, with contributions that go beyond the sources, following the <a href="rubric_homework.html">posted rubric</a>.

 + Each homework will have a question asking about sources.
 You will be asked to explain which parts of your responses above made use of a source, meaning anything or anyone you consulted (including classmates or office hours or any website you visited) to help you write or check your answers. **All sources are permitted.
 Every source must be documented.
 Full credit requires being explicit about which parts you did without any collaboration or other source, as well as being explicit about which parts used or did not use each listed source.**